Frequently Asked Questions

 Our medical staff provides comprehensive medical care that would be similar to those provided at any other family medical clinic.
 The Auburn University Medical Clinic will help in locating the appropriate specialist should a referral be necessary.

-As a courtesy, we will bill a primary and secondary insurance company when an assignment of benefits is received.
+Yes, you may pay when you come in.
+As a courtesy, we will also bill a primary and secondary insurance company when an assignment of benefits is received.
 You are responsible for any balances not paid by insurance carriers.
 Questions concerning benefits must be directed to your insurance company.
 Referrals, deductibles, non-covered services and co-pays are your responsibility.

 Payment is expected upon provision of service.
 Payment may be made by check, Visa or MasterCard.
 In special situations and with prior approval from the Patient Accounts Supervisor, payment arrangements may be available.
 Please note we do not charge to students’ bursar accounts.